Ottoman Empire: Expansion and peak (1453–1566)

 In 1539, a 60,000-strong Ottoman army besieged the Spanish garrison of Castelnuovo on the Adriatic coast; the successful siege cost the Ottomans 8,000 casualties, but Venice agreed to terms in 1540, surrendering most of its empire in the Aegean and the Morea.
 France and the Ottoman Empire, united by mutual opposition to Habsburg rule, became allies.
 The French conquests of Nice (1543) and Corsica (1553) occurred as a joint venture between French king Francis I and Suleiman, and were commanded by the Ottoman admirals Hayreddin Barbarossa and Dragut.
 France supported the Ottomans with an artillery unit during the 1543 Ottoman conquest of Esztergom in northern Hungary.
-After further advances by the Turks, the Habsburg ruler Ferdinand officially recognized Ottoman ascendancy in Hungary in 1547.
+After further advances by the Turks, the Habsburg ruler Ferdinand officially recognised Ottoman ascendancy in Hungary in 1547.
 Suleiman died of natural causes during the siege of Szigetvár in 1566.
 Following his death, the Ottomans were said to be declining, although this has been rejected by many scholars.
 By the end of Suleiman's reign, the Empire spanned approximately 877888 mi2, extending over three continents.

 Ottoman admiral Barbarossa Hayreddin Pasha defeated the Holy League of Charles V under the command of Andrea Doria at the Battle of Preveza in 1538.

 The Empire became a dominant naval force, controlling much of the Mediterranean Sea.
 The Empire was now a major part of European politics.
 The Ottomans became involved in multi-continental religious wars when Spain and Portugal were united under the Iberian Union.
 The Ottomans were holders of the Caliph title, meaning they were the leaders of Muslims worldwide.
 The Iberians were leaders of the Christian crusaders, and so the two fought in a worldwide conflict.
 There were zones of operations in the Mediterranean and Indian Ocean, where Iberians circumnavigated Africa to reach India and, on their way, wage war upon the Ottomans and their local Muslim allies.
-Likewise, the Iberians passed through newly-Christianized Latin America and had sent expeditions that traversed the Pacific to Christianize the formerly Muslim Philippines and use it as a base to attack the Muslims in the Far East.
+Likewise, the Iberians passed through newly-Christianised Latin America and had sent expeditions that traversed the Pacific to Christianise the formerly Muslim Philippines and use it as a base to attack the Muslims in the Far East.
 In this case, the Ottomans sent armies to aid its easternmost vassal and territory, the Sultanate of Aceh in Southeast Asia.

 The Spanish–Ottoman wars took place primarily in the Mediterranean.
 Barbary corsairs from the North African cities of Algiers, Tunis, and Tripoli, which were nominally part of the Ottoman Empire, captured thousands of merchant ships and raided coastal towns in Europe, enslaving the people they captured.

 During the 1600s, the world conflict between the Ottoman Caliphate and Iberian Union was a stalemate since both were at similar population, technology and economic levels.
 Nevertheless, the success of the Ottoman political and military establishment was compared to the Roman Empire, despite the difference in size, by the likes of contemporary Italian scholar Francesco Sansovino and French political philosopher Jean Bodin.